iriusrisk/startleft/docs/startleft-processors/iac/cft/CloudFormation-Examples.md

 ---
 CloudFormation is the AWS tool which lets you model, provision, and manage AWS and third-party resources by treating infrastructure as code.
-Startleft's repository contains an example CloudFormation mapping file that enables you to generate threat models based on the OTM standard from both a single or multiple CloudFormation template files using a single command.
+StartLeft's repository contains an example CloudFormation mapping file that enables you to generate threat models based on the OTM standard from both a single or multiple CloudFormation template files using a single command.